Akhil353/student/_posts/2024-04-17-data-strucutres.md

 - In Chrome inspect, show response of JSON objects from fetch of GET, POST, and UPDATE methods.
   - GET response
     - ![Image 13](/student/images/data-13.png)
-      - All the previous posts from the database are shown as a collection of dictionaries from the GET request
+      - All the previous posts from the database are shown as a collection of dictionaries from the GET request.
+This data can be shown by accessing elements of the dictionary to show on frontend.
   - POST response
     - ![Image 14](/student/images/data-14.png)
       - The message that was posted using POST function is returned so the frontend can display the newly shown message